Trump Tower Belgrade: History

 The government of Serbia approved the contract with Kushner in May.
 The terms of the agreement gave Affinity Partners a set period of time to complete the project.
 By that month, Kushner had agreed to work with Asher Abehsera, who was designated to oversee development; he had also enlisted Grenell on the project.
 The site of Trump Tower Belgrade was leased from the government of Serbia.
 In January 2025, the Trump Organization announced that it would partner with Kushner on the complex.
 Kushner had also formed a partnership with Emirati property developer Mohamed Alabbar's company, Eagle Hills Properties.
 Construction of the tower faced a setback in May after Vasić, the acting director of the Republican Institute for the Protection of Cultural Monuments, was arrested for allegedly fabricating a document justifying removing the Yugoslav Ministry of Defence Building's cultural status.
 Vučić later stated that the project would continue, comparing criticism to the arguments raised against Belgrade Waterfront.

+In December 2025, Kushner was reported to have withdrawn "hours after Serbian prosecutors charged four senior government officials there with corruption in connection with the half-billion-dollar project".